bandersen23/dash-docs/dash_docs/chapters/dash_enterprise/application_structure/checks.md

 ATTEMPTS=3
 ```

-You can also create your own health check by writing a custom Flask endpoint that will return
+You can also create your own health check by writing a custom Flask endpoint.
-a value of your choosing.
 In the following example, we include  `@app.server.route('/status')`
 that returns `OK'.
 In practice, you can place whatever health checks you would like within this
 function.
 This might include checking the uptime for 3rd party services like databases or APIs.